-I have been asked by multiple people in the last few days how we afford to travel and how they can to.
+I have been asked by multiple people in the last few days how we afford to travel full-time and how they can too.
 Read on to find out how we make all of this work.

 No Sippin’ Martinis Poolside For This Momma